gidway/videocutter/README.md

 ---

-## ⚙️ Konfiguracja
+## ⚙️ Configuration

-W GUI dostępne są opcje:
+The GUI provides the following options:
-✅ Używaj NVIDIA CUDA (akceleracja GPU przy eksporcie).
+✅ Use NVIDIA CUDA (GPU acceleration when exporting).
-✅ Eksportuj do H.265 (HEVC zamiast H.264).
+✅ Export to H.265 (HEVC instead of H.264).
-✅ Zapamiętaj rozmiar okna (ustawienia przywracane po starcie).
+✅ Remember window size (restores on startup).

 ---

 ## 📜 Licencja

 MIT
-– darmowe użycie, modyfikacja i dystrybucja.
+– free to use, modify and distribute.

 ---